tom-genoox/nettie-apps/utilities/dev/README.md

 1. Project type (App, Frontend Utility, or Backend Utility)
 2. Project name (in kebab-case)
 3. Project description
-4. GitHub repository name (usually organization/repo-name)
+4. GitHub repository name (defaults to genoox-nettie/your-project-name)
-5. Whether to create a GitHub repository automatically

 The tool will: